Raykosan/ComfyUI_RaykoStudio/README.md

 - **Text alignment** — left / center / right with visual icons
 - **State isolation** — each effect can be enabled/disabled independently; disabling resets parameters to defaults

+###❗Requirements
-❗It requires the installation of the pycairo library (just install the dependencies requirements.txt )
+It requires the installation of the pycairo library (just install the dependencies requirements.txt )
 The library is needed for high-quality text rendering and effects.

 ### 🔤 Installing Fonts